Extracting Data from a RAID Disk When NAS TerraMaster T9-423 is Not Launching: Step-by-Step Guide

 To minimize the impact of power management settings on data availability and potential loss, it's essential to strike a balance between power-saving measures and ensuring quick and reliable access to data.
 Regular backups, proper shutdown procedures, appropriate RAID configurations, and understanding the operational needs of the NAS can help mitigate any risks associated with power management settings.

-Although NAS T9-423 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS T9-423 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view